kwhite2/git/lessons.md

 ## Check Your Install

 Let's make sure Git has been successfully installed.
-In your terminal, type
+In your terminal, type the following command:
 ```
 git --version
 ```